Not Always the Best Approach

 - “Learn or Burn Baby.
 Learn or Burn.”

-Watching this now – for the first time in over 40 years – I now know where I got one of my catch phrases:
+Watching this now – for the first time in over 40 years – I know where I got one of my favorite catch phrases:

-May you learn to think about what can go wrong and how bad it might be – as you decide what should be learned in the workflow – or not.
+May you learn to think about “what can go wrong and how bad it might be” – as you decide what should be learned in the workflow – or not.
+And what should be learned in advance, with a lot of practice.

 It’s also where I met Bill Brandon.
 At boot camp at the NTC in San Diego in early 1973.
 On Worm Island.
 But that’s another story for another time.